A Quantum Network Processor Unit for Distributed Quantum Computing: Evaluation

 \subsection{Experiment Results}

-We evaluate the execution time of distributed quantum workloads under three architectural configurations: (1) a monolithic QPU architecture (i.e., baseline), (2) a decoupled design with a scalar QNPU, and (3) a decoupled design with a 4-way superscalar QNPU.
+We evaluate the execution time of distributed quantum workloads under three architectural configurations: (1) a monolithic QNPU architecture (i.e., baseline), (2) a decoupled design with a scalar QNPU, and (3) a decoupled design with a 4-way superscalar QNPU.
 Table~\ref{tab:qnpu_results} summarizes the results of benchmarks with different circuit sizes and node counts.

-\textbf{Decoupled vs. Monolithic Architectures: } Across all benchmarks, the decoupled architecture with a scalar QNPU provides only marginal improvements over the monolithic baseline, typically below 1\%.
+\textbf{Decoupled vs. Monolithic Architectures: } Across all benchmarks, the decoupled architecture with a scalar QNPU provides only marginal improvements over the monolithic baseline, typically around 1\%.
 This indicates that simply removing contention between computation and communication yields limited benefits, as the execution time of local gates is small compared to that of remote gates.
-In contrast, the decoupled architecture with a superscalar QNPU achieves substantial speedups, often exceeding 70\%, for communication intensive benchmarks like QFT, VQE, and QAOA.
+In contrast, the decoupled architecture with a superscalar QNPU achieves substantial speedups, often exceeding 70\%, for communication intensive benchmarks like BV, QFT, VQE with full entanglement ansatz, and QAOA.
 These results show that the true advantage of our proposed decoupling architecture lies in separating computation from communication, which simplifies the design of superscalar communication pipelines and enables efficient parallel execution of remote gates.

 \textbf{Circuit-size Scaling: } In this experiment, we increase the number of qubits on each node by increasing the circuit size while keeping the number of nodes the same.
-For Hamiltonian simulation benchmarks, the max number of remote gates per node remains constant as the circuit size grows (e.g., from 50 to 150 qubits, the max number of remote gates per node remains 4), and these remote operations are strictly serialized.
+For Hamiltonian simulation, GHZ, and VQE with linear entanglement ansatz, the max number of remote gates per node remains constant as the circuit size grows (e.g., from 50 to 150 qubits, the max number of remote gates per node remains 4 for Hamiltonian simulation benchmarks), and these remote operations are strictly serialized.
 Thus, both scalar and superscalar QNPUs yield negligible gains compared to the monolithic baseline.
-In contrast, for QFT, VQE, and QAOA circuits, when the circuit size increases from 50 to 150 qubits, both the total and per-node number of remote gates increase.
+In contrast, for BV, QFT, VQE with full entanglement ansatz, and QAOA circuits, when the circuit size increases from 50 to 150 qubits, both the total and per-node number of remote gates increase.
 In these cases, the superscalar QNPU delivers high reductions in execution time (70–75\%), as wider pipelines effectively exploit parallelism across independent remote gates.